 Other people call you crazy.
 But you call yourself an entrepreneur.

 It takes a different breed to transform an idea into something real, something successful, and Steve Jobs would have tipped his hat to you for signing up for the challenge.
 “Here’s to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
 The round pegs in the square holes.
 The ones who see things differently,” he said.
-“They’re not fond of rules.
-And they have no respect for the status quo.
+“They’re not fond of rules, and they have no respect for the status quo.
 You can quote them, disagree with them, glorify or vilify them.
 About the only thing you can’t do is ignore them.
-Because they change things.
-They push the human race forward.
-While some see them as the crazy ones, we see genius.
+Because they change things—they push the human race forward.
+And while some see them as the crazy ones, we see genius.
 Because the people who are crazy enough to think they can change the world, are the ones who do.”

-But how do you know when you’ve finally done it, climbed to the peak?
+But how do you know when you’ve finally climbed to the peak to become a successful entrepreneur?
 What does entrepreneurial success look like?

-The Young Entrepreneur Council (YEC) shares their own moments of glory—when they realized they’d hit it big.
-Here are 10 signs you’ve made it as an entrepreneur:
+The Young Entrepreneur Council (YEC) shares their own moments of glory—those instances when they realized they’d hit it big.
+Here are 10 signs you’re a successful entrepreneur:

 I started my business over a period of five years during which I was also employed at an established organization.
 When I realized that I could earn a good living without that “day job” contributing to my paycheck, it was a major coup.
 My business may not make millions, but if it allows me to support my family doing what I love, it has succeeded.